MCGallaspy/class_tree_proof/README.md

 Read this explanation, look at tests.py, then look at models.py.

+Use Python3.
 Install with this cmd: `pip install -r requirements`.

 You can run tests with this script: `manage.py test`.